-It is time to get out and search for Lesser Spots.
+Now is the time to get out into the woods and find Lesser Spotted Woodpeckers.

 They are at their most conspicuous now and are easily audible and visible (as there are no leaves on the trees).
 We (LesserSpotNet) have already had lots of reports of birds displaying, calling and drumming.
 So now is a great time for you to check suitable woodland for the presence of Lesser Spots and keep a record.
 During the winter their home range can be huge, hundreds of hectares, but in a few weeks, they will settle down in favoured nesting area.
 Still a big area but is much smaller than their winter range.

 Please help with the Lesser Spot Network project this year.

 Don't confuse juvenile Great Spotted Woodpeckers with male Lesser Spots - they both have red caps!